bearcbass/bearcbass.github.io/content/projects/Infected-Wound-Detection/index.md

 newsletter: false
 ---

-# Deep Learning for Wound Infection Detection
+# Deep Learning for Wound Infection Image Detection

 For my master’s thesis at UC Santa Cruz, I developed a deep learning model to classify wound infections from images.
 The project addressed a critical healthcare challenge: early detection of wound infections, which, if missed, can lead to severe complications like sepsis.